 The AIF instruction is used to conditionally alter the sequence in which source program statements or macro-definition statements are processed by the assembler.
 The assembler assigns a maximum count of 4096 AIF and AGO branches that may be executed in the source program or in a macro-definition.
-When a macro-definition calls an inner macro-definition, the current value of the count is saved and a new count of 4096 is set up for the inner macro-definition.
-When processing in the inner definition is completed and a return is made to the higher definition, the saved count is restored.
+When a macro-definition calls an inner macro-definition, the current value of the count is saved and a new count of 4096 is set up for the inner When processing in the macro-definition. inner definition is completed and a return is made to the higher definition, the saved count is restored.
 The format of this instruction is:

-Name Operation Operand A se- quence symbol blank A logical expression enclosed in parentheses, immediately followed by a sequence symbol
+Name Operation Operand A se- quence symbol or blank A logical expression enclosed in paren- theses, immediately followed by a sequence symbol